-Table A1.12 and Figure A1.3 present the 2020 data.
-Sediment contamination is typically higher in sediments less than 63 $\mu$ m diameter e.g. silts and clays due to the increased surface area providing more adhesion sites for contaminants than the same volume of sand or gravel.
+Table A1.12 and Figure A1.3 present the 2023 data.
+Sediment contamination is typically higher in sediments less than 63 μ m diameter e.g. silts and clays due to the increased surface area providing more adhesion sites for contaminants than the same volume of sand or gravel.
+Stations M23-02 and M23-03 has the highest percentage of silts and clays and these were the stations that had higher concentrations of metals and PAHs.

-Table A1.12 Port of Methil 2020 Sediment Data Summary
+Table A1.11 Port of Methil 2023 Sediment Data Summary